frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/automation/assignment-rule.md

 Example:

-If you want to set a due date on Issue assignment based on the "Resolution By" date of the Issue, you can do so by selecting "Resolution By" field in `due_date_based_on` option in Assignment Rule.
+If you want to set a due date on Issue assignment based on the "Resolution By" date of the Issue, you can do so by selecting "Resolution By" field in `Due Date Based On` option in Assignment Rule.

 ![Due Date Based On](/docs/assets/img/automation/assignment-rule-due-date-based-on.png)

 **Note:**

-- `Due Date Based On` field will not be available if `Document Type` is not yet selected or if the selected Docuement Type does not have any `Date` or `Datetime` field.
+- `Due Date Based On` option will not be available if `Document Type` is not yet selected or if the selected Document Type does not have any `Date` or `Datetime` field.
-- Due Date in the assignment/ToDo will be updated whenever the `due_date_based_on` field value is updated in the reference document.
+- Due Date in the assignment/ToDo will be updated whenever the `Due Date Based On` field value is updated in the reference document.

 ### 2. Related Topics